 Access by Car

 There is a small car park next to the beach or free parking in the upper part of the village.
-A shuttle bus operates between the upper car park and the beach during the summer.

 The Patio café offers a fantastic array of scrumptious and original flavours of ice cream to enjoy whilst walking along the beach.